Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T3S1.png)

-Press the threaded bushes for plastic into the Body and Camera Plate.
+Press the threaded bushes into the Body and Camera Plate while heating them with a soldering iron.

 ### Step 2: Power Supply Connector